Skip to content

 Circular indexing and slicing.

 Any integer index wraps around the ring.
 A slice returns a RingSeq that may contain more elements than the original — cycling through the ring as needed.
-Negative step or reversed bounds produce an empty RingSeq.
+A negative step traverses the ring backward (circularly, without clamping); reversed bounds produce an empty RingSeq.

 Examples: